kokkos/kokkos-core-wiki/docs/source/API/core/view/layoutLeft.rst

 Class Interface
 ---------------

-.. cpp:class:: LayoutLeft
+.. cppkokkos:class:: LayoutLeft

   This Kokkos Layout, when provided to a multidimensional View, lays out memory such that the first index is the contiguous one.
 This matches the Fortran conventions for allocations.

   .. rubric:: Public Member Variables

-  .. cpp:member:: static constexpr bool is_extent_constructible
+  .. cppkokkos:member:: static constexpr bool is_extent_constructible

     A boolean enum to allow detection that this class is extent constructible

-  .. cpp:member:: static constexpr unsigned dimension
+  .. cppkokkos:member:: static constexpr unsigned dimension

     An array containing the size of each dimension of the Layout

   .. rubric:: Other Types

-  .. cpp:type:: array_layout
+  .. cppkokkos:type:: array_layout

     A tag signifying that this models the Layout concept

   .. rubric:: Constructors

-  .. cpp:function:: LayoutLeft(LayoutLeft const&)
+  .. cppkokkos:function:: LayoutLeft(LayoutLeft const&)

     Default copy constructor, element-wise copies the other Layout

-  .. cpp:function:: LayoutLeft(LayoutLeft&&)
+  .. cppkokkos:function:: LayoutLeft(LayoutLeft&&)

     Default move constructor, element-wise moves the other Layout